problame/documentation/integrations.rst

 - Saving an entry will add a new bookmark and save the article
 - Only the JSON format is supported
 - Refreshing feeds is not possible
-- Links, sparks and kindlings are not supported
+- Links, sparks, and kindlings are not supported

 Pinboard
 --------